Independent research atlas

 Researcher, editor, and independent scholar working across historical memory, conflict systems, digital cartography, computational complexity, and source-aware data systems.

 A research identity built around one problem: how truth survives inside complex systems.
-The site is structured as an intellectual map: memory, conflict, computation, and public evidence systems are treated as connected territories.
+The site is structured as an atlas command center: wars, memory, conflict, mobility, humanitarian evidence, and public data systems are treated as connected territories.

 4 working languages